robelest/robelest/journal/2025-12-25-replicate-local-first.md

 ---

-# The Landscape Exploration
+# The Search for the Right Architecture

-Before writing a single line of code, I spent weeks understanding what I was actually building.
-The local-first space is littered with failed attempts and pivoted projects.
-I wanted to learn from them.

-## ElectricSQL: The Rich-CRDT Pioneers
+Before I understood the theory I just explained, I learned it the hard way—by building the wrong thing, studying why others had failed, and slowly piecing together what actually works.

+## My First Experiment: TanStack DB + Convex

+When TanStack DB first released, I immediately saw the potential.
+They had a WebSocket example showing a clean push-pull model for optimistic updates.
+I built a prototype integrating TanStack DB's reactive collections with Convex's subscriptions.

+It worked beautifully.
+Convex's reactive queries fed into TanStack DB's local state.
+Optimistic mutations felt instant.
+The UI updated in real-time across tabs.
+This was the buttery-smooth experience Francis wanted.

+Then I took my laptop offline.
+Made some changes.
+Came back online.

+The data was gone.

+This was my first real lesson: **I had built a sync engine, not a local-first app**.
+TanStack DB + Convex gave us excellent real-time sync—reactive, optimistic, fast.
+What it didn't give us was persistence through offline periods, or any way to handle conflicts when multiple clients diverged.

+## Learning from ElectricSQL's Journey

-ElectricSQL caught my attention because they'd been through the full evolution of local-first architecture.
-They had two distinct approaches, and understanding both taught me crucial lessons about scope and complexity.
+That failure sent me researching.
+ElectricSQL caught my attention because they'd been through the full evolution of local-first architecture—and had recently pivoted dramatically.
+Understanding why taught me crucial lessons.

-### The Legacy Architecture: Vaxine and Rich-CRDTs (2022-2024)
+### The Ambitious Original Vision: Rich-CRDTs (2022-2024)

 ElectricSQL's original vision was ambitious: bring the full power of PostgreSQL to the client with automatic conflict resolution.
 They built on **Vaxine**, a Rich-CRDT database based on **AntidoteDB**—an Erlang-based, planet-scale transactional database built on CRDT technology.